tsuACM/truman_acm_website/_pages/gamejam.markdown

 * All skill levels are welcome!
 Judging will be based on execution and creativity, not complexity.

-* The kickoff will be at our meeting on February 12th.
-Submissions will be due at the next meeting, February 26th.
+* Submissions will be due at our meeting on February 26th, at 6:00PM.

 * Teams have a maximum size of 3.

-* Teams can write their games in any language, but [p5.js][P5] is recommended for beginners and a presentation on how to use it will be given at the kickoff.
+* Teams can write their games in any language, but [p5.js][P5] is recommended for beginners.

 * Teams may not use any code written before the start of the game jam.
 They may use publicly available assets such as images as long as they are copyright-free.

+* A link to a p5.js project, an itch.io page, or a Github repository is required to submit the team's game.

 * All teams will give a live demo of their game for the judges, which must be 5 minutes or less.